xpladev/docs/content/en/docs/develop/core-modules/governance.md

 #### Participants

 _Participants_ are users that have the right to vote on proposals.
-On the XPLA Chain, participants are bonded Xpla holders.
-Unbonded Xpla holders and other users do not get the right to participate in governance.
+On the XPLA Chain, participants are bonded XPLA holders.
+Unbonded XPLA holders and other users do not get the right to participate in governance.
 However, they can submit and deposit on proposals.

 Note that some _participants_ can be forbidden to vote on a proposal under a certain validator if:

-- _participant_ bonded or unbonded Xplas to said validator after proposal entered voting period.
+- _participant_ bonded or unbonded XPLAs to said validator after proposal entered voting period.
 - _participant_ became validator after proposal entered voting period.

-This does not prevent _participant_ to vote with Xplas bonded to other validators.
-For example, if a _participant_ bonded some Xplas to validator A before a proposal entered voting period and other Xplas to validator B after proposal entered voting period, only the vote under validator B will be forbidden.
+This does not prevent _participant_ to vote with XPLAs bonded to other validators.
+For example, if a _participant_ bonded some XPLAs to validator A before a proposal entered voting period and other XPLAs to validator B after proposal entered voting period, only the vote under validator B will be forbidden.